SerhatKOLCU/FoursquareService/readme.md

     Note: Mode 1- Test
                2- Production
-        if Mode is Test, then venue names returns prefix "T-" sign
+        if Mode is Test, then venue names returns with the "T-" prefix

 •searchVenue Service: